Applications of Absorptive Reconfigurable Intelligent Surfaces in Interference Mitigation and Physical Layer Security: ARIS for Radar and Communication System Coexistence

 The problem of interest is to suppress the interference channel from the BS to the radar RX by jointly designing the phase shifts $\theta_k$ and moduli $\rho_k$ of the ARIS for $k=1,\cdots,K$.
 Specifically, the interference suppression problem can be formulated as

-We will demonstrate that the extra DoFs provided by $\rho_k$ enables the interference channel in principle to be completely eliminated (i.e., $\Dbf+\Hbf\Phibf\Gbf \rightarrow 0$) with a sufficiently large number of ARIS elements when the ARIS-assisted signal path is stronger than that of the direct path $\Dbf$.
+Note that there are many metrics that have been proposed to evaluate radar performance in integrated sensing and communication (ISAC) systems, including the Cram\'er-Rao Bound (CRB) \cite{LiuMasouros2022TSP,song2022cramerrao} and detection probability \cite{AnLiChau2023TWC}.
+In the approach presented here, the norm of the cross interference channel from the BS to the radar RX is minimized to improve the received radar SINR, which in turn improves other radar metrics such as the probability of detection.
+In the following, we will demonstrate that the extra DoFs provided by $\rho_k$ enables the interference channel in principle to be completely eliminated (i.e., $\Dbf+\Hbf\Phibf\Gbf \rightarrow 0$) with a sufficiently large number of ARIS elements when the ARIS-assisted signal path is stronger than that of the direct path $\Dbf$.
 This is not possible by only adjusting the phase of the RIS elements as in a conventional RIS.